P064F

 What P064F means

-P064F indicates that the ECM or PCM has detected an error when reading from or writing to its internal EEPROM (Electrically Erasable Programmable Read-Only Memory).
-The EEPROM stores critical calibration data, learned adaptive values, and configuration parameters that the module requires for correct operation.
+P064F indicates that the ECM/PCM (or another control module) has detected an error while reading from or writing to its internal EEPROM (Electrically Erasable Programmable Read-Only Memory).
+The EEPROM stores critical calibration data, learned adaptive values and configuration parameters the module needs for correct operation, and the module verifies this memory with a checksum on power-up.

 Common causes